 One particular video that you can find online teaches men how to exercise their pubococcygeus muscle.
 It may seem unusual for a man to perform kegels, but there are many benefits, including improved erectile strength and the reduction of premature ejaculation, so they are well worth doing.

 One good kegel exercises video for women is the guide produced by Michelle Kenway.
 Kenway describes several simple and effective exercises in her “how to” video, and then offers a second advanced workout in a later video.
+This is not available at present but you could try a search for it on Amazon, in case it comes back in.
+You can see various videos on pelvic floor exercises below.

 You can do kegel exercises as a single workout when you have a spare few moments, or do kegels throughout the day.
 Some women pick a frequent event that they associate with kegels, such as stopping at a traffic light, or turning the lights on or off at home.
 However you decide to schedule your kegel exercises, the most important thing is that you do them.